Ikrom27/FirefoxCSS-Mountains/README.md

 ## Intallation
 ### Create the userChrome.css
-  -Enable userChrome.css support in Fx v69+
+1. Enable userChrome.css support in Fx v69+
-  -Open about:config
+2. Open about:config
-  -Change toolkit.legacyUserProfileCustomizations.stylesheets to true -Open about:support
+3. Change toolkit.legacyUserProfileCustomizations.stylesheets to true
+4. Open about:support
-  -Click on "Profile Folder" -> "Open Folder"
+5. Click on "Profile Folder" -> "Open Folder"
-  -Create a sub-folder named "chrome"
+6. Create a sub-folder named "chrome"
-  -Change into the new folder
+7. Change into the new folder
-  -Create a file named "userChrome.css"
+8. Create a file named "userChrome.css"
-  -Add some rules
+9. Add some rules
-  -Restart Firefox
+10. Restart Firefox